seanivore/freelance-payments/assets/docs/MODULAR_REFACTOR_PLANNING.md

     "paid_date_unix": null,    // Stripe flow updates to Unix Timestamp Epoch in Seconds "paid": false,        // True | False
-    "active": true,       // When paid, workflow changes to false = archive "metadata": {
-        "payment_number": 1,  // Site backend uses to know which price object to show "stripe_price_id": null, // Added by Stripe (will ask for product too) "section_updated": false // flag if new info. or anything is updated } },
+    "active": true,       // When paid, workflow changes to false = archive "payment_number": 1,  // Site backend uses to know which price object to show "stripe_price_id": null, // Added by Stripe (will ask for product too) "sync": false // flag if new info. or anything is updated },
       // Payment 2 example, same stripe_product_id and receive custom stripe_price_id
     {
     "nickname": "Balance payment",